Things that Affect Your Aid

 It is important to become familiar with the University’s Attendance & Tuition Refund Policy in the Academic Bulletin.
 The Financial Aid office is responsible for reporting in the calculation the last date of attendance as determined by the institution from its attendance records (§668.22(b)(1)).

-PLEASE NOTE: A withdrawal from all or any of your courses could result in a negative effect on your Satisfactory Academic Progress.
-Please view the section on Standards of Academic Progress (SAP) for Financial Aid located on this page.
+PLEASE NOTE: A withdrawal from all or any of your courses could result in a negative effect on your Satisfactory Academic Progress (SAP).
+Please view the section on Satisfactory Academic Progress for Financial Aid located on this page.

 If you never attend or cease attendance in a class and receive a Z grade, your financial aid will be reviewed resulting in either full or partial cancelation of federal funds.
 If there is any combination of dropped/withdrawn courses, Z grades or No Shows received that result in zero hours of enrollment for a term, your file will be reviewed in conjunction with the Return of Title IV funds calculation procedures.